Tawâw

 Tawâw (a Cree word pronounced ta-WOW) — there is room, you are welcome.

-As 2021 showed us, Reconciliation hinges on acknowledging the truth of Indigenous Peoples’ experiences in Canada and taking meaningful actions to create thoughtful and prosperous opportunities for inclusion.
+Reconciliation hinges on acknowledging the truth of Indigenous Peoples’ experiences in Canada and taking meaningful actions to create thoughtful and prosperous opportunities for inclusion.

 Our dedication to Reconciliation and diversity, equity and inclusion is seen through our ongoing commitment to embed Indigenous partnerships and considerations into all aspects of our business.
 This results in new connections, business development opportunities, community support and a greater understanding of how we can collaborate together moving forward.